Late-Semester Registration | University of Guelph Accessibility Services

 - Dropping one or more courses

-- Seeking out your program counsellor to defer an exam or final assignment to next semester
+- Seeking out your program counsellor to request a deferred exam or final assignment to next semester

 Follow the medical advice you have been given.
 Do not use your computer or do schoolwork if you have been advised against it.
 Call our front desk to book a telephone appointment for some interim support (519-824-4120 ext.
 56208).
 Be sure to tell them you have a concussion and can’t use a computer.